Skip to main content

 • Shared libraries

-• Downloadable kernel modules (DKMs)
+• Downloadable Kernel Modules (DKMs)

-• CMake RTPs and CMake DKMs
+• CMake-based RTPs and DKMs

 Creating Application Builds